nickhould/nickhould.github.io/_posts/2017-01-04-what-i-learned-implementing-a-classifier-from-scratch.md

 ### Type Everything
 This learning is actually a concept I re-learned while going through the code for this post.
 It's not specific to machine learning and it has nothing to do with the Perceptron.

 Back in 2012 when I was learning to code Ruby on Rails, a web application development framework, I realized that typing down all of the code examples from tutorials really helped me memorize and understand the concepts.
 I spent weeks writing code while following tutorials.
 No copy and paste.
 I typed all the code.
 This may sound stupid but it was extremely helpful to grasp the concepts.
 During the process, I inevitably made typos and spend some time figuring out what was broken.
-These moments where crucial because that's when you usually stop and think.
+These moments were crucial because that's when you usually stop and think.

 If you are going through the Perceptron code, don't copy and paste the code from the [repository](https://github.com/rasbt/python-machine-learning-book/blob/master/code/ch02/ch02.ipynb).
 Type it down in your own Jupyter Notebook.
 Type everything.
 Don't read passively.
 Get involved, type it down and you'll assimilate the concepts faster.